 As an Amazon seller, you cannot place orders for your products or provide any form of compensation to others for buying your items.
 This includes claim codes.
 Never ask for or accept fake orders.
 Don’t send items to recipients who do not order or expect them.
 (Who would do this?
 Good question.
 These folks are still trying to figure that out!)

 Don’t attempt to manipulate your item’s sales rank or artificially simulate customer traffic.
 Using a third-party to try to improve the rank or reviews for your ASIN is not allowed.
 (Note: Asking for product reviews is absolutely okay, attempting to manipulate or influence those reviews is not.)

 It’s also very important to consider your product catalog.
 All the information you provide should be relevant and accurate.
 Another thing to consider: Some folks have received policy violations based on their back-end keywords.
 Amazon states, “Adding product identifiers (brand names, product names, ASINs, and so on), even if they are your own, to hidden keyword attributes” is a prohibited behavior.
 You can learn more about all of these guidelines here.

 What is Allowed

 You can send feedback requests and product review requests, but there are a few rules to keep in mind.
 For example, never center your messaging around “positive” ratings.
 Simply ask for an honest rating and then put that information to work for your Amazon business.
 This is a great way to ensure that you are providing the product quality and level of customer service that Amazon and shoppers have come to expect.
-Using a tool like FeedbackFive to monitor your seller feedback and product review ratings helps you quickly identify and resolve downward trends.
+Using a tool like FeedbackFive to request seller feedback and product review ratings helps you quickly identify and resolve downward trends.